Spear: Modern revival

 Spear hunting fell out of favor in most of Europe in the 18th century, but continued in Germany, enjoying a revival in the 1930s.
 Spear hunting is still practiced in the United States.
 Animals taken are primarily wild boar and deer, although trophy animals as large as Cape Buffalo have been hunted with spears.
 Alligators are hunted in Florida with a type of harpoon.

 In underwater settings, the practice of sport fishing with spearguns is also quite prominent.
 The invention of the speargun is attributed to either Alec Kramarenko in the mid-1930s or Georges Beuchat in 1947.

 Gymnastics

-One of the gymnastic exercises performed by the ancient Greeks was the throwing of a spear, referred to as ἀκυντισμός.
+One of the gymnastic exercises performed by the ancient Greeks was spear-throwing (ἀκυντισμός, akyntismós).